hannorein/rebound/docs/visualization.md

     ```

 By default, the server opens port 1234 on your computer.
-Now all you have to do to see the visualization is to open your browser and go to http://localhost1234 or http://127.0.0.1.
+Now all you have to do to see the visualization is to open your browser and go to [http://localhost1234](http://localhost1234) or [http://127.0.0.1](http://127.0.0.1).

-In the background, the REBOUND web server accepts your requests and serves you a `rebound.html` file which includes all the code required to visualize a simulation using WebGL.
+When you open the page the REBOUND web server accepts your request and serves you a `rebound.html` file which includes all the code required to visualize a simulation using WebGL.
 The cool thing is, the visualization code is just REBOUND itself, compiled to WebAssembler using emscripten.
 So the visualization that you see in your web browser is exactly the same as the one you see when compiling REBOUND with the `OPENGL=1` option but without all the hassles associated with using OpenGL/glut/GLFW libraries.

 You can generate (compile) a `rebound.html` file yourself.
 The code for that is in the directory `web_client/`.
-But to do that you would need to do download an install emscripten.
+But to do that you would need to download and install emscripten.
 To help you out when connection to the REBOUND web server, REBOUND first looks for a `rebound.html` file in the current directly.
 If it doesn't find it, then it downloads a pre-compiled file from GitHub.
 This should work seamlessly in the background, so you might not even notice.